AmpereComputing/gVisor-on-ampere/PTRACE.md

  Runtimes: runsc-kvm runsc-ptrace runc
  ```

-## Run a conttainer using runsc-ptrace
+## Run a container using runsc-ptrace

 In order to use the gVisor runsc-ptrace we must pass in the `--runtime=runsc-ptrace` as part of the `docker run` command in order to select the runtime for use.
 The following command is an example of running a hello-world container using the runsc gvisor runtime.